vesolovski/react-native-airqualityinpoland/README.md

 # react-native-airqualityinpoland
 > This is my first project in react native used to monitor air quality in Poland using state system of sensors exposed via REST API [https://powietrze.gios.gov.pl/pjp/content/api](https://powietrze.gios.gov.pl/pjp/content/api).
-> You can see the live demo of the app working here [https://snack.expo.dev/@vesolovski/react-native-airqualityinpoland](https://snack.expo.dev/@vesolovski/react-native-airqualityinpoland).
+> You may want to see the live demo of the app working here [https://snack.expo.dev/@vesolovski/react-native-airqualityinpoland](https://snack.expo.dev/@vesolovski/react-native-airqualityinpoland).

 ## Table of Contents
 * [Features](#features)